hannotify/pattern-matching-small-enhancement-or-major-feature/sections/3-deconstruction-patterns.md

 <http://gph.is/2lFlHIK> <!-- .element: class="attribution" style="color: white !important;" -->

 note:
-An any pattern is nothing like the 'any key'.
-Because if Homer was attending this talk, he would hear how to find an any pattern and apply it.
-And you will too, just sit tight.
+Which sounds a bit like the 'any key' that Homer is still trying to find.

 ---